Skip to content

 TechTarget

 Data science involves extracting insights from large volumes of data using statistical analysis and machine learning techniques.
 It focuses on uncovering patterns, trends, and correlations in data to support decision-making.
-On the other hand, decision intelligence combines data science with domain expertise and automation to provide real-time actionable recommendations.
+On the other hand, DI combines data science with domain expertise, advanced analytics, and advanced computing networks to provide rapid, actionable recommendations for decision-making.

 “Data is the Tool for Improving and Developing New Products Based on Robust Statistical Methods”